taiyuechain/docs/docs/source/taiyuepublic/Mining.md

 # CPU Mining with taipublic
 #### CPU_Mining
-To mine at truechain, you'll just need truechain client, Getrue.
+To mine at taipublicchain, you'll just need taipublicchain client, taipublic.

 _**NOTE:** Ensure your blockchain is fully synchronised with the main chain before starting to mine, otherwise you will not be mining on the main chain._

-When you start up your taipublicchain node with `getrue` it is not mining by default.
-To start it in mining mode, you use the `--mine` [command line option](https://github.com/truechain/truechain-engineering-code/wiki/Command-Line-Options).
+When you start up your taipublicchain node with `taipublic` it is not mining by default.
+To start it in mining mode, you use the `--mine` [command line option](https://github.com/taipublicchain/taipublicchain-engineering-code/wiki/Command-Line-Options).
 The `-minerthreads` parameter can be used to set the number parallel mining threads (defaulting to the total number of processor cores).

 `taipublic --mine --minerthreads=4`